NorskHelsenett/HelseID.Samples/Utilities/TestTokenTool/README.md

   The returned token will contain a 'helseid://claims/client/claims/orgnr_supplier' claim matching the injected value

   --clientTenancy
+  The returned token will contain a 'helseid://claims/client/claims/client_tenancy' claim matching the injected value if 'clientTenancyType' is set

+  --clientTenancyType
-  The returned token will contain a 'helseid://claims/client/claims/client_tenancy' claim matching the injected value
+  The returned token will contain a 'helseid://claims/client/claims/client_tenancy' claim with either 'none', 'single-tenant', or 'multi-tenant', matching the injected value if 'clientTenancy' is set

   --sfmJournalId                             <GUID>
   The returned token will contain a 'nhn:sfm:journal_id' claim matching the injected value